the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 **Cross-Validation**
 When developing learned and combined systems, a stratified repeated 5-fold cross-validation is used.
-Each fold should be drawn 3 times.
+Each fold should be drawn three times.
 This means that we train and test it 15 times for every classification algorithm and report the average results of the 15 runs.
 Initially, stratification should be based on document length in tokens based on a simple whitespace tokenizer (short/medium/long) and industry group.

 When using cross-validation, every test fold’s ground truth values alongside predicted values,  metric results per each fold, and report the mean (+/- error based on standard deviation) as a final metric result shall be stored.
 Since this project has very limited data, it was separated into train and test sets.
 Further validation will be done using future, improved labelled data as our validation data.